Jules Olitski: Career

 Olitski had his first one-person show at Galerie Huit, Paris in 1951.
-He returned to New York, reacting against the color and imagery of his Paris works, he began to paint monochromatic pictures with empty centers.
+He returned to New York, and reacting against the color and imagery of his Paris works, began to paint monochromatic pictures with empty centers.
 He divorced and began exhibiting in group shows, and by 1956 was remarried and had joined the faculty of C. W. Post College on Long Island.
 In 1958 he had his first New York one-person show, at the Zodiac Room of the Alexander Iolas Gallery, and met Clement Greenberg, who exhibited Olitski's paintings in a large solo show at French & Company in May 1959.

 In 1960 Olitski abruptly moved away from the heavily encrusted abstract surfaces he had evolved and began to stain the canvas with large areas of thin, brightly colored dyes.
 These were shown at a second French & Co. exhibit, in April 1961, and he was asked to join the Poindexter Gallery, where he had several exhibitions.
-Thereafter he exhibited in numerous venues, won a prize at the Carnegie International and began to be collected by museums.
+Thereafter he exhibited in numerous venues, won a prize at the Carnegie International, and began to be collected by museums.

 By 1965 Olitski had evolved a radically innovative technique of laying down atmospheric blankets of colored spray on the canvas, marked at first by barely discernible straight-edged value changes near the edge of the picture and later by acrylic paint dragged along portions of the edge.
+His style "combined the titanic reverb of Mark Rothko with the mischievous optical winks Wassily Kandinsky made famous".

 He exhibited internationally in the late 1960s and was selected as one of four artists to represent the United States at the Venice Biennale in 1966.
-In 1969 he was invited to exhibit large, aluminum, spray-painted sculptures at the Metropolitan Museum of Art becoming the first living American artist to be given a one-person exhibition there.
+In 1969 he was invited to exhibit large, aluminum, spray-painted sculptures at the Metropolitan Museum of Art, becoming the first living American artist to be given a one-person exhibition there.